frmdstryr/kdev-zig/README.md

 ## Dependencies

-You must have zig 0.12 dev installed somewhere where FindZig.cmake will find it (eg ".local/bin").
+You must have zig 0.12 or 0.13 installed somewhere where FindZig.cmake will find it (eg ".local/bin").

 # License